jethrokuan/braindump/content/posts/machine_teaching.md

 (BEC) of the teacher's policy.

-## Teaching Inverse Reinforcement Learners via Features and Demonstrations ([Haug, Tschiatschek, and Singla, n.d.](#org4f2da47)) {#teaching-inverse-reinforcement-learners-via-features-and-demonstrations--haug-tschiatschek-and-singla-n-dot-d-dot--org4f2da47}
+## Teaching Inverse Reinforcement Learners via Features and Demonstrations Haug, Tschiatschek, and Singla, n.d. {#teaching-inverse-reinforcement-learners-via-features-and-demonstrations-haug-tschiatschek-and-singla-n-dot-d-dot}

 It is difficult to specify a reward function that captures all important aspects.
 In these situations, learning from demonstrations